craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. In Edge, open an InPrivate window.
 Sign on to the portal again as Francisco.

+1. Close the InPrivate window.

+### Exercise 1.Delete and undelete a user

-1. Switch to the **Microsoft 365 admin center** browser window (signed in as the supplied tenant administrator).
+1. Switch to the **Microsoft 365 admin center** browser window signed in as the supplied tenant administrator.

 1. In the **Active Users** list, click **Lindsey Gates**.